The artisan district smelled like peanut oil and exhaust.

 "I don't tip."

-Her palms went flat against his stomach and she walked them up his ribs to find the chest seams.
-Her fingers were cold from the inside of the waistband.
-He felt the seam press in along each rib in turn.
+Her palms went flat against his stomach and walked up his ribs to find the chest seams.
+Her fingers were cold from handling the internal sensor strips.
+The seam pressed in along each rib in turn.
 She zipped the suit up to his collarbone.
 The fabric contracted against him in one long inward squeeze, like the suit had decided to be there.

 She stepped back.